-Pago de La Jaraba is a family owned winery built at the heart of La Mancha, which was established with a clear objective: to magnify the quality of La Jaraba wines (wines born from the Spanish concept of “Vino de Pago”, similar to the Château concept), and to share these with winelovers!
+Pago de La Jaraba is a family owned winery built at the heart of La Mancha, which was established with a clear objective: to magnify the quality of La Jaraba wines.
+In June of 2019, the winery was granted the rights to produce red wines on the estate using the Protected Denomination of Origin La Jaraba.
 They join a generation of innovative wineries which are quietly transforming the Spanish wine scene, delivering superb wines at a great value.

 Further they raise their own flock of sheep on estate scrub/forest both to enhance and protect soil quality through the incorporation of sheep manure as organic fertilizer and for production of artisian Manchego cheese.